WilliamBidle/QST/README.md

 Usage:

 The Jupyter Notebook ***Generate_Quadratures_Simulation.ipynb*** contains several working examples of how to easily generate different sets of quadrature data.
-Datasets from this notebook can be easily saved to the ***Data*** folder to be used for Maximum Likelihood Reconstruction.
+Datasets from this notebook can be easily saved to a ***Data*** folder to be used for Maximum Likelihood Reconstruction.

 In order to use the functions in a different Python file, make sure to download the ***Quadrature_Simulation_Methods.py*** file to the same folder as the new code and use the command: